Joel-Adving/maptly/README.md

 # Maptly

-Mobile responsive app for tracking workouts on a map
+App for tracking workouts on a map

 # architecture / tech stack